NikhilT-DS/nanograd/readme.md

 ## Credits
 - Inspired by [micrograd](https://github.com/karpathy/micrograd)
-- Built to extend the same philosophy to tensors, broadcasting, and modular neural networks.
+- Built to explore and extend autograd to tensors, models, and visual computation